fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 **Jibril** or the Ruh (Gabriel) is venerated as one of the primary archangels and as the Angel of Revelation in Islam.
 Jibrīl is regarded as the archangel responsible for revealing the Quran to Muhammad, verse by verse; he is primarily mentioned in the verses 2:97, 2:98, and 66:4 of the Quran, although the Quranic text doesn't explicitly refer to him as an angel.
 Jibrīl is the angel who communicated with all of the prophets and also descended with the blessings of God during the night of Laylat al-Qadr ("The Night of Divine Destiny (Fate)").
 Jibrīl is further acknowledged as a magnificent warrior in Islamic tradition, who led an army of angels into the Battle of Badr and fought against Iblis, when he tempted ʿĪsā (Jesus).

+Daniel saw Gabriel

+Ezekiel saw Gabriel

+Gabriel came to Zakariyah and tells him that his prayers are heard and that they his wife will give birth to John.

+Jibril came to Maryam and told the good news that she will give birth to a child Jesus.

+Jibril had special relation with the prophet Muhammed (sww).
+In most cases he used to come to the prophet in a human form and give a Revelation or explain religious and worldly matters.
+Documented occasions when Jibril communicated with the prophet Muhammad:
+1. There is an authentic hadith that when the prophet Muhammad was 4-6 years old, Jibril came to him opened up his chest and cleaned his heart in Zamzam water.
+2. Close to the prophecy times, the prophet Muhammad starts to see a man in a dream who later turns out to be Jibril.
+3. In the cave of the mount Hira, Jibril comes to the prophet Muhammad and says "Iqra!" ("Recite!").
+After the prophet says that he does not know what to recite, Jibril huggs him tight and transfers the first surah of the Quran. the prophet Muhammad was so overwhelmed by this experience, that he hurries back home and asks Hadija to cover him with cloth.

 **Mikail** the archangel of mercy, is often depicted as providing nourishment for bodies and souls while also being responsible for bringing rain and thunder to Earth.
 Some scholars pointed out that Mikail is in charge of angels who carry the laws of nature.

 **Israfil** (frequently associated with the Jewish and Christian angel Raphael), is the archangel who blows into the trumpet in the end time, therefore also associated with music in some traditions.
 Israfil is responsible for signaling the coming of Qiyamah (Judgment Day) by blowing a horn.